Davidkhanian Mansion: Owners

 General Martiros Khan Davidkhanian, a prominent member of the Davidkhanian family, owned the house for much of the 19th century while serving as a General and Chief of Staff of the Persian Cossack Brigade as well as teaching French and Russian at Dar ul-Funun as a professor.
 Sarkis Khan Davidkhanian, Soleiman Khan Davidkhanian, and Eskandar Khan Davidkhanian were also known to frequent its grounds.

 In 1894 when his daughter Maryam Davidkhanian married Alexander Khan Setkhanian, another high ranking and highly decorated General in the Iranian army, Martiros added this mansion-compound to her dowry.

 'Hammam-e Amir'

-As anti-Armenian sentiment rose in Iran, based in the religious tensions between the more powerful Muslim-Iranians and the Christian Armenians of Iran, Armenians were not allowed to use public bathhouses, as it was considered haram for non muslims to use the public baths used by muslims.
-To rectify this grievance, and support his community, Martiros Khan Davidkhanian built a large bathhouse behind one of his mansions for the exclusive use of the Armenians of Iran.
+As anti-Armenian sentiment rose in Iran, based in the religious tensions between the more powerful Muslim-Iranians and the Christian Armenians of Iran, Armenians were not allowed to use public bathhouses, as it was considered haram for non -Muslims to use the public baths used by Muslims.
+To rectify this grievance and support his community, Martiros Khan Davidkhanian built a large bathhouse behind one of his mansions for the exclusive use of the Armenians of Iran.
 The people called the bathhouse 'the Emir's bathhouse.'

-In his retirement, Alexander Khan Setkhanian, husband of Maryam Davidkhanian, maintained the bathhouse that Martiros Khan Davidkhanian had erected behind the estate.
-Following the Armenian genocide during World War I, thousands of Armenians fled to Iran, enjoying the bathhouse as a haven and luxury from anti-Armenian sentiment.
+In his retirement, Alexander Setkhanian, husband of Maryam Davidkhanian, maintained the bathhouse that Martiros had erected behind the estate.
+Following the Armenian genocide during World War I, thousands of Armenians fled to Iran, enjoying the bathhouse as a luxury and haven from anti-Armenian sentiment.